Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/snippets/pivot_sign_code_code.md

 <div style="text-align: justify">
-<p>We create a method that returns the base-10 integer representation of a
+<p>We also create a method that returns the base-10 integer representation of a
 base-2 (i.e. binary) number.
 The binary number is constructed from the TRUE/FALSE answers to 3 queries: whether the matrix contains any negative, zero, or positive pivots.
 The answers to these 3 queries uniquely determine